 By Lee Foster

-In Brief: The spirit of Billy Ralston is one of the best introductions to San Mateo County, the strip of land immediately south of San Francisco.
+The spirit of Billy Ralston is one of the best introductions to San Mateo County.
+The strip of land lies immediately south of San Francisco.
 The bayside area is also called the San Mateo Peninsula.

-In the 1870s Ralston became a symbol of the good life.
-He raced the train on horseback from San Francisco to Belmont, often beating the train with relays of mounts.
-At his fabulous Ralston Hall mansion in Belmont, he entertained notable travelers of the era with sumptuous feasts, setting a style for California hospitality.
+In the 1870s, Ralston became a symbol of the good life.
+For instance, he raced the train on horseback from San Francisco to Belmont.
+And he often beat the train with relays of mounts.
+At his fabulous Ralston Hall mansion in Belmont, he entertained notable travelers of the era.
+They often dined on sumptuous feasts, setting a style for California hospitality.

 Perhaps his greatest achievement was building the Palace Hotel in San Francisco.
-This architectural jewel was his Palace Hotel, one of the most lavish lodgings in the West when it opened in 1875.
-The hotel actually opened shortly after Ralston’s untimely death, which might or might not have been a suicide by drowning, as he swam in San Francisco Bay, shortly after his financial empire collapsed due to various shenanigans.
-The story of his Palace Hotel can be read in fascinating detail at http://thepalacehotel.org.
-Today a San Francisco visitor may enjoy a pause at the famous Garden Court dining room at the hotel to recall this famous earlier era.
+This architectural jewel was one of the most lavish lodgings in the West.
+It opened in 1875.
+Ironically, the hotel actually opened shortly after Ralston’s untimely death.
+Reports said he may or may not have died as a suicide by drowning as he swam in San Francisco Bay.
+However, he died shortly after his financial empire collapsed due to various shenanigans.
+You can read a fascinating story of his Palace Hotel at http://thepalacehotel.org.
+Today a San Francisco visitor should not miss seeing the famous Garden Court dining room at the hotel. to recall this famous earlier era.